cds-snc/digital-canada-ca/content/en/blog/posts/the-problem-we-didn’t-expect-while-testing-our-french-newsletter.md

 description: >-
   We assumed we needed to do French content testing to improve our French newsletter subscription numbers.
 We sent out a survey to our users first.
 We learned a lot about assuming you know the problem.
 author: 'Élise Cossette and Charlotte Pedersen, Outreach'
 date: 2020-02-28T16:14:40.025Z
 image: https://de2an9clyit2x.cloudfront.net/blog_newsletter_testing_a152e66ccb.jpg
 image-alt: 'Doodles in a notebook about planning, iterating, and testing ideas.'
 translationKey: french-newsletter-surveys
 thumb: https://de2an9clyit2x.cloudfront.net/small_blog_newsletter_testing_a152e66ccb.jpg
-processed: 1583159548621
 ---

 <div class="blog-diary">

 <p>Hi!
 Charlotte and Élise here!</p>
 <p>We recently learned an interesting lesson about assuming we know the problems of our users, just because we’re so close to our products.
 Turns out, that isn’t necessarily the case.
 Here are some diary entries about that helpful learning experience.</p>

 <div class="diary-entry">
    <h3>November 18, 2019</h3>
    <p>I’ve been noticing a problem with one of our newsletters.</p>